 The communications and engagement team does not make or use any automated decisions.

 When your data gets sent to other countries?

 We do not send any information we collect about you outside the United Kingdom.

 How long do we keep this information?

 You have the right to request Harrogate Borough Council to stop processing your personal data in relation to any council service.
-Please read our main privacy notice for further details.
+Please see our main privacy notice for details.

 In order to register as a good cause for THE LOCAL LOTTO for the Harrogate district, groups or organisations must provide key information and documents to support their application.